 To get targeted content directly in your LinkedIn feed:

-- Take advantage of “What people are talking about now” and follow trending topics in your industry
+- Take advantage of LinkedIn's suggested stories and follow trending topics in your industry

 - Add topics, thought leaders and company content into your feed